 How does the application process work?

-Non-ANU medical students must read the Clinical Elective Placements Handbook in full and understand the information and conditions relating to an elective placement.
-Once read, students complete the Clinical Elective Placement Application Booklet for Non-ANU Medical Students.
-This includes an Application Form (Appendix A), payment of the AUD$100 application fee and proof of payment (Appendix B), read and sign the Prohibited Employment Declaration (Appendix C) and the Screening and Vaccination Declaration Form (Appendix D).
+Non-ANU medical students who wish to undertake an elective placement at the Canberra Hospital must read the Incoming Clinical Elective Placements Handbook in full and ensure the information and conditions relating to an elective placement is understood.
+Once read, students complete the Incoming Clinical Elective Placement Application Booklet and pay an AUD$100 application processing fee.

-All of the above documents, along with a CV, Letter of Good Standing from your Faculty Dean and Proof of English Proficiency (if applicable) are then emailed to firstname.lastname@example.org.
+The completed Application Booklet is then emailed to email@example.com, along with the student’s CV, Letter of Good Standing from the Faculty Dean, and proof of English language proficiency (if applicable).
 Once we have received your application, it can take between 2-8 weeks to receive an outcome.